 The representations proposed by laryngeal realism are both realist and privative.
 Table 2 shows the laryngeal realist representations for a voicing language (French), an aspirating language (English), and a language with both voicing and aspirating contrasts (Thai).
-Segments unspecified for any laryngeal feature are represented in this paper with empty brackets [].
-By using privative features, laryngeal realism predicts asymmetries between stop classes in speaker intentionality behind phonetic realization, in variability of realization, and in phonological processes, as discussed in the next sections.
+By using privative features, laryngeal realism predicts asymmetries between stop classes in speaker intentionality behind phonetic realization, in variability in realization, and in phonological processes, as discussed in the next sections.